 The course of MS is unpredictable.
 Some people may feel and seem healthy for many years following diagnosis, while others may be severely debilitated very quickly.
 Most people fit somewhere between these two extremes.

-Although every individual will experience a different combination of MS symptoms, there are a number of distinct patterns relating to the course of the disease:
+Although every individual will experience a different combination of MS symptoms, and it is hard to predict how MS will affect a person over their lifetime, there have been four basic types of MS identified relating to the course of the disease.

 Primary progressive MS

 About 10 to 15 per cent of people with MS are diagnosed with primary progressive MS (PPMS).
 People with PPMS have steadily worsening symptoms and disability from the start, rather than sudden attacks or relapses followed by recovery.

 PPMS can also be categorised by whether it is active or not active (someone who has active MS experiences relapses and/or evidence of new MRI activity).
 It can also be classified as with progression (evidence of disease worsening over time, with or without relapses) or without progression.

 For useful descriptions of what active, worsening and progression looks like in relapsing MS, primary and secondary progressive MS, see the graphs on the National MS Society’s web page here.
 These characterisations are important as they can affect whether a certain type of treatment will be effective or not.